 - One application from each Ontario LTC home

-- The application must be completed by the Administrator
+- The application must be approved by the Administrator

 - A laptop/computer/tablet connected to Wifi, audio and webcam for each team member (team members cannot attend together using one screen)